yournextstore/new.store/app/api/generate/gen-store-json-prompt.md

     - `"backgroundColor"`: Background color.
     - `"textColor"`: Text color.

-- **CategoryMenu**: A menu for navigating categories. *(Supported by YourNextStore, but out of scope for the AI agent; to be supported in the future.)*
+- **CategoryMenu**: A menu for navigating categories. *(Supported by Your Next Store, but out of scope for the AI agent; to be supported in the future.)*
   - **"data"**: `{}`
   - **"theme"**: Customize with these properties (use hex color format):
     - `"backgroundColor"`: Background color.
     - `"hoverBackgroundColor"`: Background color of links on hover.
     - `"color"`: Text color of the links.

-- **Breadcrumbs**: Displays navigation breadcrumbs. *(Supported by YourNextStore, but out of scope for the AI agent; to be supported in the future.)*
+- **Breadcrumbs**: Displays navigation breadcrumbs. *(Supported by Your Next Store, but out of scope for the AI agent; to be supported in the future.)*
   - **"data"**:
     ```json
     {